Musical notation: Modern staff notation

-Many short classical music pieces from the classical era and songs from traditional music and popular music are in one time signature for much or all of the piece.
-Music from the Romantic music era and later, particularly contemporary classical music and rock music genres such as progressive rock and the hardcore punk subgenre mathcore, may use mixed meter; songs or pieces change from one meter to another, for example alternating between bars of 5/4 and 7/8.
+Many short classical music pieces from the Classical era and songs from traditional music and popular music are in one time signature for much or all of the piece.
+Music from the Romantic era and later, particularly contemporary classical music and rock music genres such as progressive rock and the hardcore punk subgenre mathcore, may use mixed meter; songs or pieces change from one meter to another, for example alternating between bars of 5/4 and 7/8.

-Directions to the player regarding matters such as tempo (e.g., Allegro, Andante, Largo, Vif, Lent, Modérément, Presto, etc.), dynamics (pianississimo, pianissimo, piano, mezzopiano, mezzoforte, forte, fortissimo, fortississimo, etc.) appear above or below the staff.
-Terms indicating the musical expression or "feel" to a song or piece are indicated at the beginning of the piece and at any points where the mood changes (e.g., "Slow March", "Fast Swing", "Medium Blues", "Fougueux", "Feierlich", "Gelassen", "Piacevole", "Con slancio", "Majestic", "Hostile" etc.) For vocal music, lyrics are written near the pitches of the melody.
+Directions to the player regarding matters such as tempo (e.g., andante) and dynamics (e.g., forte) appear above or below the staff.
+Terms indicating the musical expression or "feel" of a song or piece are indicated at the beginning of the piece and at any points where the mood changes (e.g., gelassen) For vocal music, lyrics are written near the pitches of the melody.
 For short pauses (breaths), retakes (retakes are indicated with a ' mark) are added.

 In music for ensembles, a "score" shows music for all players together, with the staves for the different instruments and/or voices stacked vertically.
 The conductor uses the score while leading an orchestra, concert band, choir or other large ensemble.
 Individual performers in an ensemble play from "parts" which contain only the music played by an individual musician.
 A score can be constructed from a complete set of parts and vice versa.
-The process was laborious and time consuming when parts were hand-copied from the score, but since the development of scorewriter computer software in the 1980s, a score stored electronically can have parts automatically prepared by the program and quickly and inexpensively printed out using a computer printer.
+The process was laborious and time consuming when parts were hand-copied from the score, but since the development of scorewriter computer software in the 1980s, a score stored electronically can have parts automatically prepared by the program and printed out quickly and inexpensively using a computer printer.